Today the Appropriations Committee of the California Assembly held another hearing on A.B. 2004, a bill that would add to state law a provision that:

 Who would these “gatekeepers” be?
 What would the basis be for their demands for “proof” of test results as a condition of access?
 To what places or activities would they be entitled to decide whether to grant or deny access?
 What would their qualifications be for passing judgment on the sufficiency of evidence or proof?
-What would be the evidentiary and procedural standards for that process of judgement?
+What would be the evidentiary and procedural standards for that process of judgment?

 None of these things are spelled out in A.B.
 2004, leaving all of them ripe for abuse.
 No current law requires or authorizes anybody in California to demand proof of any particular result of a medical test as a condition of access or passage.